olahop/city-bike-dsl/README.md

 City Bike DSL is, as the name suggests, a DSL within the domain of city bikes, which is built with the Eclipse technology Sirius.
 The project was developed as part of the course TDT4250 Advanced Software Design at the Norwegian University of Science and Technology.

+## Data

+The data of the project is based on the open data [API from Trondheim Bysykkel](https://trondheimbysykkel.no/en/open-data).
+From their API fetch information about the stations (name, availability, capacity, address..) and historical data about all the trips that have med ridden during a month.
+The API returns data in JSON format.

+### Changes from the dataset

+Presenting the whole dataset of trips in the is too big to visualize.
+We have chosen to only present one day in the month which contains ~ 500 trips.
+The dataset does not contain any information about the bikes, or which bike that rode which trip.
+To make the application more interesting we added information about bikes and service information.
+See the Ecore for more information

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.